-A. CLEAN THE FLUEWAYS (See Figure 12-1).
+A. CLEAN THE FLUEWAYS (See Figure 13-1).

-- 1. For cleaning from the top: - Remove as much vent pipe as necessary to allow removal of the jacket top panel and canopy. - b.
+- 1. For access to combustion chamber remove two (2) 5/16 in.
+18 cap screws, one on the right (11/4 in. long) and one on the left (31/4 in. long).
+If boiler is equipped with flexible fuel line(s), swing door open. - 2.
+For cleaning from the side: - a.
+Remove the jacket right side access panel to expose the flue cover plates. - b.
+Loosen nuts securing the flue cover plates and remove the plates.
+The rope gasket should be removed with the plates with care to avoid damage to the rope gasket. - 3.
+For cleaning from the top: - Remove as much vent pipe as necessary to allow removal of the jacket top panel and canopy. - b.
 Remove the jacket top panel. - c.
 Remove flue baffles. - d.
-Remove the canopy, being careful not to damage the gasket. - Using a 11⁄4" diameter wire or fibre bristle brush (30" handle) clean the flueways.
+Remove the canopy, being careful not to damage the gasket. - 4.
+Using a 11⁄4 in. diameter wire or fibre bristle brush (30 in. handle) clean the flueways.
 Brush from the top and/or side using horizontal and diagonal strokes for best results.
 DO NOT allow brush to strike the target wall or liner in the chamber.